bootdotdev/blog/content/backend/how-much-do-backend-devs-make.md

 Before we dive into a more comprehensive answer, I want to quickly discuss [what backend developers are](/backend/become-backend-developer/).
 Backend developers are programmers that build and maintain the systems that store, process, and secure the data used by websites and apps.
 (In contrast, front-end developers control what you see and interact with on a browser or app)

-Now let’s get into figuring out how much backend developers earn.
+Now let's get into figuring out how much backend developers earn.

 ## Are backend developers in demand?

 In short, *yes*.
-Backend developers have a high salary (whether it’s $80k or $150k!), solid career prospects, and unshakeable job security because backend developers are in very high demand by very well-funded companies.
+Backend developers have a high salary (whether it's $80k or $150k!), solid career prospects, and unshakeable job security because backend developers are in very high demand by very well-funded companies.
 The Bureau of Labor Statistics unhelpfully groups web developers and digital designers together, but still [estimates](https://www.bls.gov/ooh/computer-and-information-technology/web-developers.htm#tab-1) that for that group, the job outlook for the next decade is set to grow by 23% – much higher than the average job (which is around 5%).

 If I [search](https://www.linkedin.com/jobs/search/?currentJobId=3289579147&geoId=103644278&keywords=back%20end%20developer&location=United%20States&refresh=true) "back end developer" jobs on LinkedIn, I currently see 48,000+ job openings.

 This demand leads to a high salary.
-It’s worth getting the job.
+It's worth getting the job.

 {{< cta1 >}}

 ## What do you need to become a backend developer?

 There are six basic concepts you should know pretty thoroughly if you want to get a job as a backend developer.
-Looking at how much backend developers make, it’s not an impossible task.
-Even if you’re a total beginner, we expect you can [learn enough about back-end development to get a job](https://blog.boot.dev/backend/how-long-to-become-backend-dev/) in nine months to two years.
+Looking at how much backend developers make, it's not an impossible task.
+Even if you're a total beginner, we expect you can [learn enough about back-end development to get a job](https://blog.boot.dev/backend/how-long-to-become-backend-dev/) in nine months to two years.

-Here’s what you should know:
+Here's what you should know:

 * Coding basics in [Python](https://boot.dev/learn/learn-python), Go, or another back-end language
 * [Data structures](https://boot.dev/learn/learn-data-structures) and [algorithms](https://boot.dev/learn/learn-algorithms)